Girl on the Run (1958 film)

 Girl on the Run is a 1958 private detective film directed by Richard L. Bare and starring Efrem Zimbalist Jr., Erin O'Brien, Shepperd Strudwick, Edd Byrnes and Barton MacLane.

 The film is based on characters and situations created by writer Roy Huggins in a series of 1940s novels and novellas.
-It aired on ABC as the pilot for 77 Sunset Strip after an brief theatrical release in the Caribbean.
+It aired on ABC as the pilot episode for 77 Sunset Strip after a brief theatrical release in the Caribbean.

 Plot

-In a large Northeastern American city, nightclub singer Karen Allen witnesses the murder of a witness in a major trial.
-Though Karen had a good view of the witness's murderer, she is unable to identify his photograph in police files.
-After a sniper unsuccessfully makes an attempt on her life, Karen flees to the West Coast of the United States.
+In a large Northeastern American city, nightclub singer Kathy Allen witnesses the murder of a witness in a major trial.
+Though she had a good view of the murderer, she is unable to identify his photograph in police files.
+After a sniper unsuccessfully makes an attempt on her life, Kathy flees to the West Coast of the United States.

-Singing under a new identity and hair style, Karen meets Stuart Bailey, a former university professor of languages and O.S.S. agent who she discovers is a private detective.
+Singing under a new identity, "Karen Shay", and hair style, Kathy meets Stuart Bailey, a former university professor of languages and O.S.S. agent who she discovers is a private detective.
 Stu realises he's been hired by someone to locate her and make her the target of a young hired assassin.